ClinicalTrials.Veeva

 Description:

-Participants will receive up to 8 weeks of divarasib as neoadjuvant treatment before undergoing surgical resection per standard of care.
-PD-L1 negative patients whose tumors have pathological response or lack radiographic progression will be have the option of continuing divarasib for up to 2 years as adjuvant therapy.
-For patients who test positive PD-L1, they will have the option to receive Atezolizumab for up to 16 cycles.
+Participants will receive up to 8 weeks of divarasib as neoadjuvant treatment before undergoing surgical resection per SOC.
+PD-L1 negative participants whose tumors have pathological response or lack radiographic progression will be have the option of continuing divarasib alone for up to 3 years or 1-4 cycles of SOC chemotherapy followed by divarasib for 3 years as adjuvant therapy.
+For participants who test positive PD-L1, they will have the option to receive 1-4 cycles of SOC chemotherapy followed by atezolizumab for up to 16 cycles or SOC alone.

 Treatment: